demisto/content/Packs/Lansweeper/Playbooks/playbook-Retrieve_Asset_Details_-_Lansweeper_README.md

 This playbook does not use any sub-playbooks.

 ### Integrations
-This playbook does not use any integrations.
+This playbook uses Lansweeper integration.

 ### Scripts
 * ContextGetIps